msp1974/homeassistant-jlrincontrol/README.md

 **Note 2**: When calling a service, HA will monitor the status of the service call and report in the error log if it failed.
 Debug log will show this checking and the success/failure reason.

 **Note 3**: This sensor shows all returned data for attributes, statuses and position as device attribute data.
 See recipes for how to use this in your automations or template sensors.
-By defualt it is not enabled and can be enabled in config options.
+By default it is not enabled and can be enabled in config options.

 Also, due to lack of a fleet of Jaguars and LandRovers/RangeRovers (donations welcome!), there maybe issues with some models not supporting some funtions.
 Please raise an issue for these and say what vehcile you have and post the log.